hrigdon98/hrigdon98.github.io/index.md

 # Hannah Rigdon's Open Source GIS Portfolio

-Hi, I am Hannah Rigdon and I'm really excited to be taking Open Source GIS this semester.
+Hi, I am Hannah Rigdon and I'm a senior at Middlebury College studying Geography and Computer Science.
+This website contains my work and reflections on Open Source GIS as part of GEOG0323 Open Source GIS with Professor Joe Holler.

-# GIS Analysis
+## GIS Analysis

 - [Gravity Model for Spatial Interaction](gravity/gravity.md)
-- item number two

-# Musings
+## Musings
+- What is Open Source GIS?
+- Is GIS a Science?
 - [Uncertainty and Error in GIS](musings/uncertainty.md)

+## Links
 The course website can be found [here](https://gis4dev.github.io).

-Thanks, enjoy!
+The link to access this GitHub repository can be found [here](hrigdon98.github.io)

+Thanks for stopping by!